projUNN: efficient method for training deep networks with unitary matrices: Notation and background

 Here, we provide a brief overview of the unitary/orthogonal groups and refer readers to \cref{app:math_background} for a more detailed mathematical background.
 The set of $n \times n$ orthogonal $O(n)$ and unitary $U(n)$ matrices are both Lie groups defined as

 Constraining matrices in $O(n)$ and $U(n)$ to have determinant equal to one constructs the special orthogonal $SO(n)$ and unitary $SU(n)$ groups respectively.
-The Lie algebra or tangent space of the identity of the orthogonal and unitary groups are the set of skew symmetric $\mathfrak{o}(n)$ and skew Hermitian $\mathfrak{u}(n)$ matrices,
+The Lie algebra or tangent space of the identity of $O(n)$ and $U(n)$ are the set of skew symmetric $\mathfrak{o}(n)$ and skew Hermitian $\mathfrak{u}(n)$ matrices,

 The matrix exponential $\exp(\cdot)$ is a map from the Lie algebra to the associated Lie group.
 The map is surjective if the Lie group is compact and connected -- a property which holds for the unitary and special orthogonal groups but not the orthogonal group.